 ‘What am I supposed to do with my life?’

 Look, I know that I should know by this point.
-Or at least have given up asking like reasonable people.
+Or at least have given up asking like a reasonable person.

 And I also get that it’s kind of a privileged question to be able to ask.
 I mean, most people just go the direction that their parents or circumstances (or both) point them in and ignore the unrest in their spirits about the whole thing.
 Though, with varying levels of success.
 (Addictions, anyone?
 Or mid-life crisis?
 Anxiety?
 Depression?)